 You will be assessed through:

-This programme is specifically designed to help you progress to the T Level Digital Production, Design and Development at Level 3.
+This programme is specifically designed to help you progress to the T Level Digital Production, Design and Development or Digital Support at Level 3.